Planning the morning of your wedding day

 I don’t use AI to slim, smooth, reshape or otherwise modify you.
 I don’t believe in quietly changing how you look and presenting that as reality.

+And because I was asked about this recently, I want to be explicit about something else.
 If you are Black or Asian, I will not lighten your skin in post-production unless you specifically ask me to.
 If you do ask, of course I will.
-It’s your photograph.
+They’re your photographs.

 But it would be offensive - and frankly racist - for me to presume that lighter skin is preferable.
 I will never make that assumption.